 What Is the Best Age For Iceland Whale Watching Tours?

-Iceland whale watching tours can be done at any age.
-Our eldest son C was just 1 year old during our first trip to Iceland and he had the time of his life.
+Iceland whale-watching tours can be done at any age for those visiting Iceland with kids.
+Our eldest son C, was just one year old during our first trip to Iceland, and he had the time of his life.
 Most tours include safety gear for children.
-Although they may be big for children under 3-5 years old.
+However, they may be big for children under 3-5 years old.

 You can check out everything that we did on our epic two-week trip through Iceland here.